Segs/Segs/README.md

 INSTALL SEGS ON A HEADLESS UBUNTU SERVER 18.04
 ------
 This has been tested several times and works fine on a fresh Ubuntu 18.04 LXD container.
+Please be aware that segs may pose security risks, and that permissions and firewall may
+need to be adjusted for use on the internet.

 **1. Install dependencies**